Pumpkin Cream Cheese Muffins

 Instructions

-• Preheat oven to 350 degrees.
-Line 2 muffin tins with 16 cupcake liners.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line two muffin tins with 16 cupcake liners.
 Set aside.

 • In a small mixing bowl, combine all ingredients for the filling.
 Mix together with a spatula until smooth.
 Refrigerate until needed.